Hi Lovers, what’s the buzz?

 We have a lot of people messaging us about keeping sex toys clean, so let’s chat about that.

 Sex is not dirty, having sex toys is not dirty, and sexy juices are not dirty.
 But you do have to keep your sex toys clean.
-I think Mahatma Ghandi said that?
+I think Mahatma Gandhi said that?

 Not keeping your toys immaculate can lead to a shorter toy-life span at best, and the risk of an infection at worst.
 Spreading STDs through sex toys with a partner is a possibility.
-Someone with herpes or HPV could pass on a virus, though contact with the same toy.
-For us women it is particularly important.
-If you put your vibrator or other toy away without washing it properly beforehand, you could be risking later contact with bacteria left behind from bodily fluids.
+Someone with herpes or HPV could pass on a virus, through contact with the same toy.
+For us women, it is particularly important.
+If you put your vibrator or other toys away without washing it properly beforehand, you could be risking later contact with bacteria left behind from bodily fluids.
 This bacterial buildup can bring on all kinds of infections.

-And anal toys obviously require a thorough cleaning after a long night up your poop shute.
+And anal toys obviously require a thorough cleaning after a long night up your poop chute.

 SO: if you do not find cleaning and maintenance instructions on the sex toy box or flier, check the manufacturer’s website.
 Also, check that your toy does not have any unique aspects to it that the instructions haven’t covered.